Jerusalem Day march: During the Gaza war

-During the ongoing Israel-Hamas war, in the hours preceding the June 2024 march, Palestinian freelance photographer Saif Kwasmi and Haaretz journalist Nir Hasson were attacked by youths participating in the march in Jerusalem.
+In the hours preceding the June 2024 march, the first Jerusalem Day to fall during the Israel-Hamas war, Palestinian freelance photographer Saif Kwasmi and Haaretz journalist Nir Hasson were attacked by youths participating in the march in Jerusalem.
 Hasson reported that the 2024 march "was one of the most violent and ugliest I have seen – and I have witnessed every single one over the past 16 years … The general spirit was that of revenge.
 The leading symbol on the marchers' shirts was the Kahanist fist … The most popular minister was Itamar Ben-Gvir".
 Hasson further reported that in "the morning, hours before the official march set off, groups of Jewish youths" overran the Muslim Quarter, "pushed, cursed, spat, threatened and attacked Palestinian passersby and journalists … intimidating the shopkeepers and residents", then when Palestinians hid away, the youths instead "repeatedly threatened, cursed and pushed" any journalists and photographers.
 Hasson described that Kwasmi was first attacked by one boy, tried to defend himself, and was then ganged up upon by around ten boys, but to Hasson's knowledge, police made no arrests of Kwasmi's attackers and did not ask anyone to testify regarding the attack on Kwasmi.
 Israeli police arrested Kwasmi later that day, citing an unrelated report on Kwasmi committing "incitement", and further commented that Kwasmi "is not recognized at all as a journalist with relevant documentation that is valid in Israel".
 Hasson described being himself attacked by several youths pushing him down and then kicking him until he was saved by Israeli Border Police.
+Tens of thousands of mostly young, right-wing Israelis participated in the march, but around 60 activists of the Jewish-Palestinian activist group, Standing Together stood between them and Palestinian residents.

+The 2026 march was attended by tens of thousands of participants, including Finance Minister Bezalel Smotrich and National Security Minister Itamar Ben-Gvir, and was funded by government ministries and the Jerusalem municipality.
+Prior to the main procession, Ben-Gvir visited the Al-Aqsa Mosque compound, where he raised an Israeli flag and stated that Israel had "restored sovereignty" over the site.
+During the event, groups of participants chanted slogans including "Death to Arabs", "May your villages burn", and "Gaza is a graveyard".
+The majority of Palestinian shopkeepers in the Old City of Jerusalem closed their businesses and remained indoors, while some marchers banged on closed storefronts, threw plastic chairs at a Palestinian merchant, and entered a residential courtyard.
+Journalists covering the event were also shoved and obstructed from filming by some participants.
+Thirteen people were arrested or detained.
+Meanwhile, over 150 activists from the Tag Meir organization handed out 3,000 flowers in a “Flower March” in the Old City and distributed flyers calling for peace, neighborly relations and an apology for the distress caused to traders by the Flag March.